Are wild animals really that dangerous?

 Wolves

-One of the favorite animals to be featured on ancient house banners, a true predator with sharp fangs and lighting speed.
+One of the favorite animals to be featured on the banners of ancient houses, a true predator with sharp fangs and lightning speed.
 These creatures may be impressive but due to how rare they are, you’re much more likely to be killed by literally anything else than one of these beasts.
 There is on average, one death caused by wolves globally every five years, and these are almost always people who found themselves stranded in far northern Canada or Russia.

 Rhinos